 Is full synthetic better than blend?

-What Is Full Synthetic Oil?
+What is Full Synthetic Oil?

-What Is Synthetic Blend Oil?
+What is Blend Oil?

-Key Differences Between Full Synthetic and Synthetic Blend
+Comparing Full Synthetic and Blend Oil

 Why can't you go back to regular oil after full synthetic?